-This led us onto the question whether the debrief should be a multifunction tool or specifically designed to meet one of the parallel concerns.
-Following a discussion it was felt that the debriefing could achieve both aims with a reflective element and a learning focus that seeks to inform and improve the behaviour support plan.
-Here is a suggested layout for an easy to read a simple plan that all stakeholders should have input into.
+This led us to the question of whether the debrief should be a multifunction tool or specifically designed to meet one of the parallel concerns.
+Following a discussion, it was felt that the debriefing could achieve both aims with a reflective element and a learning focus that seeks to inform and improve the behaviour support plan.
+Here is a suggested layout for an easy to read, simple plan that all stakeholders should have input into.

 What should be included in the Debrief?

 I have based these suggestions on the CISD (Critical incident stress management) programme, An intervention that can be effective in identifying staff needs and directing staff to additional support if required (Mitchell 2004).
 Evidence for the effectiveness of which is limited in the field of intellectual disability with only one research study (Matthews 1998).
 It has also been suggested that it is not used as a stand alone tool.
 Therefore this will sit within a framework and system of support.
 (Pack 2017).
 I have outlined how this process may tie in with our system.

 - This is accomplished through our current and continually reviewed incident data collection.